 What happens if you are told your medical condition does not affect your ability to work?

-If you were getting new style employment and support allowance during the assessment and found fit for work, it will stop.
-You do not have to pay back what you got and can claim new style jobseekers’ allowance instead.
+If you were getting new style ESA during the assessment and found fit for work, it will stop.
+You do not have to pay back what you got and can claim new style Jobseekers’ Allowance instead.
 You will receive the same amount of money but will need to look for work and accept job offers depending on the age of your children.

 If you were getting Universal Credit you will continue to get it if you are found fit for work but will have to look for work and accept job offers depending on the age of your children.

-What to do if you disagree with your employment and support allowance or universal credit decision
+What to do if you disagree with your ESA or Universal Credit decision

 It is always worth challenging a decision you are unhappy with.
 You can do this by asking that your application be looked at again (this is called a mandatory reconsideration) and can then go on to appeal if you still do not agree with the decision.
 A welfare rights officer from your local council of Citizen’s Advice Bureau can help you with this.

 Statutory Sick Pay from your employer

-You may be entitled to SSP from your employer if you are earning at least £120 per week.
+You may be entitled to Statutory Sick Pay (SSP) from your employer if you are earning at least £123 per week.
 You have to give your employer ‘fit notes’ from your doctor for the periods you are ill after the first 7 days of illness.

 How much will I get?